 The most common challenge of cross-functional collaboration is a difference in priorities or key performance metrics between the teams.
 For example, an engineer may be more interested in optimizing the efficiency of the applications running a new product.
 Whereas, a sales manager may be interested in the cool benefits the product has.

 When teams that do not typically work together are grouped to work in a cross-organizational collaboration, it is vital to kick off the project by aligning values and identifying the most critical metrics for success as a group.

 Below are a few more challenges in cross-functional collaboration.

 1. Working in remote teams

 With the coronavirus pandemic and various shelter-in-place mandates in effect, cross-functional collaboration has a big, new challenge.
-Many project managers now have to rely on digital means of communication to monitor group progress and share updates.
+Many project managers now have to rely on digital means of communication to monitor group progress, hold team building exercises for remote teams, and share updates.

 However, project management and collaboration tools like Wrike make it easy for cross-functional groups to maintain visibility into the project, collaborate, communicate, and even distribute relevant files on one portal.

 Remember back in college when your assigned team had to deliver a project, but there was one team member who never contributed much?
 That's called social loafing, and it occurs in cross-organizational collaboration as well.
 To eliminate this behavior, a project manager should create metrics that affect the group, and also teams within it.

 3. Misunderstanding other teams' responsibilities

 This often happens because different teams are so deep in their work they may not appreciate other teams' tasks and responsibilities.
 Different teams speak their peculiar jargon, which can complicate things in a cross-organizational audience.
 The awareness of differences between the teams in the cross-functional collaboration can be turned into an organizational strength if well managed.